google/zx/README.md

 Simplify Logic and Improve Readability: Break down complex functions for better readability.
 Reduce Redundant Code: Eliminate redundant logic where applicable.
 TypeScript Features: Utilize TypeScript features for better type safety.

+Changes and Improvements:
+Consistency in Variable Declarations: Used const and let consistently and eliminated unnecessary semicolons.
+String Handling: Simplified string handling by ensuring that contentStr is a string in one step.
+Regex Patterns: Simplified regex patterns to make them more readable and efficient.
+Early Returns: Employed early returns in simple conditions for readability.
+Type Annotations: Ensured that functions and variables have clear type annotations.
+Comments: Removed inline comments that are unnecessary given the clarity of the refactored code.